dg/twitter-php/readme.txt

 		die('Invalid name or password');
 	}

+The search() method provides searching in twitter statuses:

+	$results = $twitter->search('#nette');

+The returned result is a PHP array:

+	foreach ($results as $result) {
+		echo "message: ", $result->text;
+		echo "posted at " , $result->created_at;
+		echo "posted by " , $result->form_user;
+	}

 Files
 -----
 readme.txt          - This file.
-license.txt       - The license for this software (New BSD License). twitter.class.php - The core Twitter class source. send.php          - Example sending message to Twitter. load.php          - Example loading statuses from Twitter.
+license.txt         - The license for this software (New BSD License). twitter.class.php   - The core Twitter class source. examples/send.php   - Example sending message to Twitter. examples/load.php   - Example loading statuses from Twitter. examples/search.php - Example searching on Twitter.